easeml/modelpicker/README.md

                           amount of unlabeled instances available at time 𝑡, and 𝑘 is the number of models.
 Each prediction is mapped to an integer.
 --labelset LABELSET
-                          A numpy array consisting of possible labels.
-These labels should be consisted with the mapping used for predictionn matrix.
+                          A numpy array consisting of label set elements.
+For instance, for a dataset consisting of 4 classes, a possible label set can be {0,1,2,3}.
+These labels should be consistent with the mapping used for prediction matrix as well.
 --budget BUDGET
                           AAn integer that indicates the labeling budget